 The most common response from drivers is: It’s not working.
 “London’s still congested,” they say.
 The obvious problem is the reliability of drivers’ own windshield perspectives, versus the hard data of traffic counts and flows (which do generally show reductions, if not always by envisioned targets).
 Another issue is the drivers’ antipathy, as a political class, towards ex-Mayor Livingstone, for making them do things like install catalytic converters on their vehicles at a stiff price.
 Are they going to show him any joy, no matter how much faster their journey?
 I generally found it fairly easy to get around town, as compared to New York City, and this despite the huge presence of road works that were going on.
 The photo below shows a typical project (London’s aging pipes are said to lose as much water as people consume).
 What would congestion levels be like without congestion charging, one wonders?
 Would these projects have even been possible without inducing a colossal miasma?

 This entry was posted on Friday, June 20th, 2008 at 12:23 pm and is filed under Cars, Cities, Congestion, Drivers, Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.